 - Follow your doctor’s recommendations.

 - Take pain medication as prescribed.
-Ask your doctor or pharmacist if you have any questions about dosage, or how or when to take your medication.
+Ask your doctor or pharmacist if you have any questions about dosage or about how or when to take your medication.

-- Follow up with your doctor if your pain is not improving or is getting worse, or if you notice any new symptoms.
+- Follow up with your doctor if your pain isn’t improving or is getting worse, or if you notice any new symptoms.

 If your pain is unmanageable or gets worse, call your doctor.
 They can determine whether your pain is normal or whether you need to come in for a follow-up appointment.